 - Copy down the formula up to D13.

-Sometimes we may need to compare cells where it will contain specific characters.
-In this part, we will see how to compare two cells by the Occurrence of a Specific Character.
+For this method, we will see how to compare two cells by the Occurrence of a Specific Character.
 Let’s consider a dataset of products with their send ID and received ID.
 These ids are unique and should be matched with send and receive IDs.
 We want to make sure that each row contains an equal number of shipped and received items with that specific ID.

 =IF(LEN(C5)-LEN(SUBSTITUTE(C5, $B5,""))=LEN(D5)-LEN(SUBSTITUTE(D5,$B5,"")),"Same","Not Same")